giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 ## Next step

-After learning how to deploy an application in the workload cluster, let's dive into [in how networking works in your cluster and how to configure to harden your application]({{< relref "/getting-started/expose-your-app" >}}).
+After learning how to deploy an application in the workload cluster, let's dive into [in how networking works in your cluster and how to configure security hardening of your application]({{< relref "/getting-started/expose-your-app" >}}).